thieleke/hexbright/README.md

 hexbright_jrt by Jeff Thieleke

 Significant changes from hexbright_factory (samples/hexbright_factory):
-  * Incorporated accelerometer, 30 minute timeout mode, and the 2 second power off shortcut code from https://github.com/bhimoff/HexBrightFLEX
+  * Incorporated accelerometer, 15 minute no-motion power off, and the 2 second power off shortcut code from https://github.com/bhimoff/HexBrightFLEX
   * Modified the duty cycle on the blinking mode to be more bicycle friendly
   * Added a last-on memory (including for the blinking light level)